We are currently recruiting volunteers to support residents at Cummer Lodge.

 Behavioural Support Programs

 As recognized leaders in behavioural support programs, we have a long history of demonstrated knowledge of dementia, delirium and mental health in the delivery of care.
-Cummer Lodge has a Ministry-designated 16-bed Behavioural Support Unit which receives enhanced funding.
+Cummer Lodge has a Ministry-designated 16-person Behavioural Support Unit which receives enhanced funding.

 Staff and medical professionals are knowledgeable in the most prevalent types and related causes of behavioural issues, understand disease processes, stages and progression, diagnostic and assessment process, cognitive or neurological symptoms, treatment interventions, appropriate communication to address resident needs, strategies to promote optimal quality of life and experience of the behaviour(s) from the perspective of the resident, family members and other partners in care.

-Toronto Emergency Management (TEM) leads and facilitates activities related to the City’s ability to mitigate, prepare for, respond to, and recover from major emergencies.
+Toronto Emergency Management (TEM) leads and facilitates activities related to the City’s ability to mitigate, prepare for, respond to and recover from major emergencies.

 We have incorporated the City’s Business Continuity Management and Toronto’s Emergency Plan into an Emergency Management Plan for the City’s directly operated long-term care homes.